Anova2019/Jmeter_Script_Generator/README.md

-# JMeter Script Generator Chrome Extension
+# Neo JMeter Script Recorder Chrome Extension

 This Chrome extension allows you to record your browser interactions and export them as a JMeter (.jmx) test plan.